 3. Is the application process only for Kinder students?
 My child is already in a higher grade.

 Ideally, students should begin the program in Kinder.
-However, we do have spots that open up in higher grades as well.
-You may apply for 1st grade spots, with the understanding that there are very few..
+However, we occasionally have spots that open up in higher grades as well.
+You may apply for 1st grade spots, with the understanding that availability changes from year to year.
 In grades 2nd – 5th, applications for English Dominant students are no longer considered.
-However, we do accept applications for Spanish Dominant, Bilingual or students from other DI programs, as they will have enough Spanish and English to meet required levels of proficiency.
+However, we do accept applications for Spanish Dominant Bilingual or students from other DI programs, as they will have enough Spanish and English to meet required levels of proficiency.
 Students entering the program after Kindergarten must demonstrate literacy in the target language comparable to students in the program.

 3. My child will be a Transitional Kinder student in the fall.
 Can I still apply to the Dual Language Immersion program this year?